medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ### Data Tests

-Can be further divided into two types:
+Data tests can be further divided into two types:
 - Generic tests: These are foundational tests provided by DBT core, focusing on basic schema validation and source freshness.
 DBT core provides [four built-in generic tests](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests) that are essential for data modeling and ensuring data integrity.
 Generic tests can accept [additional test configurations](https://docs.getdbt.com/reference/data-test-configs).
 It is also possible to define your own [custom generic tests](https://docs.getdbt.com/best-practices/writing-custom-generic-tests).
 Using a generic test is done by adding it to the model's property (yml) file.